This post may contain affiliate links. Please read our disclosure policy.

 You only need three ingredients to make this Ginger Lemon Honey Tea.
 I like to batch it out into a large mason jar and store in the fridge until needed.

 - Fresh lemons: use organic lemons or really scrub the peel to remove any pesticide or wax residue.
+You can create fresh lemon juice by squeezing by hand our using a juicer.

 How to Make Ginger Lemon Honey Tea

-This ginger honey tea is perfect for soothing a sore throat and providing a comforting beverage in just a few minutes.
-You can always make it fresh with hot water, slice of lemon, ginger, and honey, or you can make it in bulk like I do.
+This ginger, lemon and honey tea is ideally made in a large batch to have all season long.
+It’s perfect for soothing a sore throat and relieving congestion in just a few minutes.
+You can make it fresh with hot water, slice of lemon, ginger, and honey, or you can make it in bulk like I do.
 Here’s my preferred method:

 - Store in the refrigerator until needed.

-storage Tip
+Storage Tip

 I love using mason jars to store my home remedies, like this ginger lemon honey tea that’s in a quart-size mason jar with a wide mouth.